apache/couchdb/share/doc/src/api/local.rst

 Copies the specified local document.
 The semantics are identical to copying a standard document in the specified database, except that the document is not replicated.
-See :ref:`api-copy-doc`.
+See :ref:`api/doc.copy`.